 The example below is in the key of G major as it uses only the notes from that scale.

 What is a Key Signature?

-However, to save us from having to add all the sharps or flats each and every time when we’re playing in a given key, we use a key signature at the beginning of the music to make it easier to read.
+However, to save us from having to add all the sharps or flats each, and whenever we’re playing in a given key, we use a key signature at the beginning of the music to make it easier to read.

 Even the F that is in the first space of the stave.